Menu

 DETAILS:

 • What's happening: Climbing on Mt.
-Robson for six days with basecamp near the Dome 10,072' on the Robson Glacier.
+Robson 12,972' with basecamp near the Dome 10,072' on the Robson Glacier.
 Glacier travel, alpine ice climbing, backcountry and glacial navigation and camping.
-Two rope teams of three.
+Up to two rope teams of three.
 Kain Face route is rated D, AI3, 50 degrees, and we will descend the same route either downclimbing or rappelling off V-thread anchors.
 There is the likelihood of climbing low 5th class broken rock with full packs and mountaineering boots on the Resplendent - Robson ridge if the Robson Glacier "Mousetrap" is too hazardous to attempt.
 All ascents will take between 10-16 hours, all will involve early alpine starts.
 Freezing temperatures, snowstorms, and hazardous conditions will always be present (and even a likelihood) on a mountain as large as Robson.
 Summit success rate is 50% at it's best, some years only 10%, depending upon conditions.
 Prior mandatory glacier and ice climbing training in January and May 2024.
 Loaner gear may be available.

 • Where to meet: Robson Provincial Park, BC Canada

-• Event Leaders: Darren Shutt, Kelvin Nguyen, Paul Shaughnessy
+• Event Leaders: Darren Shutt, Kelvin Nguyen

 • Minimum / Maximum: 3,6